COP3530/edugator-content/cpp-review/basics/lesson.md

 You can choose any name for the macro, but it should be unique to the file.
 Google's style guide recommends the format `<PROJECT>_<PATH>_<FILE>_H_`.
 For smaller projects, simply naming the macro after the file is sufficient (as shown above).

 These are most of the directives you will encounter in C++.
 There is, however, one more: the `#pragma` directive.
 This directive is used to give instructions to the compiler.
-However, the exact behavior of `#pragma` is compiler-dependent, so it is best to avoid using it.
+However, the exact behavior of `#pragma` is compiler-dependent.

 One common use of `#pragma` is to act as a simpler include guard.
 ```cpp